umrover/mrover-esw/src/canalyzer/README.md

 [diagnostic tool](https://www.peak-system.com/PCAN-Diag-FD.456.0.html?&L=1).
 Custom hardware will be designed by EHW in parallel with the software development.

+For prototyping, development of this board will begin on a STM32G431RB Nucleo.

 ## Project Goals

 - **Real-time Monitoring:** Display CAN bus messages in a structured and easy-to-read format